Azure/Vision-AI-DevKit-Pages/docs/_docs/03-Deploy_Model_IoT_Hub.md

 ---
-title: "Deploy a vision AI model with Azure IoT Hub"
+title: "Deploy a vision AI container module using Azure IoT Hub"
 permalink: /docs/Deploy_Model_IoT_Hub/
-excerpt: "How to deploy a pre-built vision model to the Vision AI DevKit through the Azure portal."
+excerpt: "How to deploy a pre-built vision module to the Vision AI DevKit camera using the Azure portal."
 variable:
   - platform: windows
     name: Windows